ciaramcguire/Wedding/ceremony.md

 **Bill:** Do you Ciara Elizabeth McGuire take Paul Martin Campbell to be your husband; to share a relationship of love, tenderness and laughter; to confide in and trust above all others; to respect and stand by him in everything as an equal partner; but above all else to love and cherish him?
 **Ciara:**  I do.

+**Bill (to  parents):**  As your children find partners and find homes, each of your families is enriched and enlarged.
+Do you, who have nurtured these two, bestow your blessings on their union and their family?
+**Parents:**  We do

 ## Song Gianni
 Michael Bublé: Anima e Core